mikeperry-tor/tor/doc/HACKING/CircuitPaddingDevelopment.md

 cover traffic, without significantly impacting end-user performance.

-For these reasons, we believe the trade-off should be in favor of adding more cover traffic, rather than imposing queuing overhead and queuing delay.
+For these reasons, we believe the trade-off should be in favor of adding more cover traffic, rather than imposing queuing memory overhead and queuing delay.

-However, as a last resort for narrowly scoped application domains (such as shaping Tor service-side onion service traffic to look like other websites or different application-layer protocols), delay *may* be added at the [application layer](https://petsymposium.org/2017/papers/issue2/paper54-2017-2-source.pdf).
+As a last resort for narrowly scoped application domains (such as shaping Tor service-side onion service traffic to look like other websites or different application-layer protocols), delay *may* be added at the [application layer](https://petsymposium.org/2017/papers/issue2/paper54-2017-2-source.pdf).
-Ideally, any additional cover traffic required by such defenses would still be added at the circuit padding layer using this framework, to provide engineering efficiency through loose layer coupling and component re-use, as well as to provide additional gains against [low resolution](https://github.com/torproject/torspec/blob/master/padding-spec.txt#L47) end-to-end traffic analysis.
+Any additional cover traffic required by such defenses should still be added at the circuit padding layer using this framework, to provide engineering efficiency through loose layer coupling and component re-use, as well as to provide additional gains against [low resolution](https://github.com/torproject/torspec/blob/master/padding-spec.txt#L47) end-to-end traffic correlation.

 Because such delay-based defenses will impact performance significantly more than simply adding cover traffic, they must be optional, and negotiated by only specific application layer endpoints that want them.
 This will have consequences for anonymity sets and base rates, if such traffic shaping and additional cover traffic is not very carefully constructed.

-This document focuses primarily on the circuit padding framework's cover traffic features, and will only briefly touch on the potential obfuscation and application layer coupling points of the framework (you'll want to add those coupling points by [adding new events](#62-machine-application-events) to the circuit padding framework).

 In terms of acceptable overhead, because Tor onion services [currently use](https://metrics.torproject.org/hidserv-rend-relayed-cells.html)